The rank of Mazur's Eisenstein ideal: and Applications

-\begin{thm}[Wiles-Lenstra numerical criterion] Let $\sO$ be a DVR and let $R$ and $T$ be augmented $\sO$-algebras with augmentation ideals $I_R$ and $I_T$ and assume that $T$ is finite and flat over $\sO$.
+\begin{thm}[Wiles--Lenstra numerical criterion] Let $\sO$ be a DVR and let $R$ and $T$ be augmented $\sO$-algebras with augmentation ideals $I_R$ and $I_T$ and assume that $T$ is finite and flat over $\sO$.
 Let $\pi: R \to T$ be a surjective homomorphism of augmented $\sO$-algebras.
 Let $\eta_T$ be the image of $\Ann_T(I_T)$ in $\sO$.

 Then $\mathrm{length}(I_R/I_R^2) \ge \mathrm{length}(\sO/\eta_T)$ with equality if and only if $\pi$ is an isomorphism of complete intersection rings. \end{thm}

 We apply this to the map $R \to \bT$ constructed in \S\ref{subsec:R to T}.
 In this case, the DVR $\sO$ is $\Z_p$ and the augmentation ideals are $\Jm \subset R$ and $I \subset \bT$.
 Let $\eta \subset \Z_p$ be the image of $\Ann_\bT(I)$ under the augmentation $\bT \to \Z_p$, so that